-Your Tribe Card is not just your Student ID; it is a secure and reliable single card system that makes it easy for you to access goods and services all over campus.
-You will need a Tribe Card to access your dorm building and eat meals at the Sadler Center.
+Your Tribe Card is not just your Student ID; it is a secure and reliable single card system that makes it easy for you to access services all over campus.
+You will need a Tribe Card to access your dorm building and eat meals at the Commons.